Observational Research labs

 The Department of Psychology at UMass Lowell has two labs which can be used for collecting observational data.
 These labs include one-way mirrors, and sound and video recording capabilities.

-Ashleigh Hillier runs a monthly social event for high-functioning young people with Autism Spectrum Disorder.
+Ashleigh Hillier runs a social event for autistic young adults.

 Language and Learning Lab, Rocio Rosales

 The Language and Learning Lab focuses on several avenues of research related to the application of behavior analysis.
-One primary focus is the empirical evaluation of effective and efficient teaching procedures based on Skinner’s Verbal Behavior to establish verbal repertoires of young children with autism spectrum disorder (ASD), including those learning a second language.
-Current projects also include evaluation of computer-based teaching strategies to help undergraduate students learn how to implement interventions with special needs populations; and evaluation of cultural barriers that may impact access to service delivery for families that have a child with ASD.
-Students involved in the Language and Learning Lab gain hands-on experience working with children with ASD via their involvement running a socialization group at a community center in downtown Lowell.
+One primary focus is the empirical evaluation of effective and efficient teaching procedures based on Skinner’s Verbal Behavior to establish verbal repertoires of young children with autism, including those learning a second language.
+Current projects also include evaluation of computer-based teaching strategies to help undergraduate students learn how to implement interventions with special needs populations; and evaluation of cultural barriers that may impact access to service delivery for families that have a child with autism.
+Students involved in the Language and Learning Lab gain hands-on experience working with children with autism via their involvement running a socialization group at a community center in downtown Lowell.
 This program provides an indispensable service to families in the Lowell community.

 The Laboratory for Behavior Analysis Research, Richard Serna

-The Laboratory for Behavior Analysis Research focuses on both basic and applied research issues relevant to children with an Autism Spectrum Disorder and other developmental disabilities.
-The first area concerns the limited and impaired auditory learning skills often seen in children with an ASD.
+The Laboratory for Behavior Analysis Research focuses on both basic and applied research issues relevant to children with autism and other developmental disabilities.
+The first area concerns the limited and impaired auditory learning skills often seen in children with autism.
 Research in this area investigates auditory discrimination in the autism population from both behavioral and psychophysiological (EEG) perspectives.
 The second area concerns how children with intellectual disabilities can acquire an understanding of symbols and their referents (stimulus equivalence).
 The third area concerns training for parents and paraprofessionals on the sound implementation of treatment methods for children with autism and other developmental disabilities.
 Research involves evaluating online distance-learning education programs that may offer a potential solution to the problem.